ahamlinman/hypcast/README.md

 Finally, **you should not expose the Hypcast UI directly to the Internet.**
 First, there is no access control, and all connected clients have an equal ability to control the stream.
-Second — keeping in mind the major caveat that _I am not a lawyer, and this is not legal advice_ — this would pretty much be a guaranteed [violation of copyright laws][1].
+Second — keeping in mind the major caveat that _I am not a lawyer, and this is not legal advice_ — this may very well [violate copyright laws][1] in your country.
 Hypcast is designed for your private use of your private tuner.

 [1]: https://en.wikipedia.org/wiki/American_Broadcasting_Cos._v._Aereo,_Inc.